 Keeping of roosters and chickens

-Keeping poultry in your backyard has many benefits, and if maintained correctly, will reduce kitchen and food waste and reward you and your garden by supplying eggs and chicken manure.
+Keeping poultry in your backyard has many benefits.
+If maintained correctly, keeping chickens can help you reduce kitchen and food waste, and reward you and your garden by supplying eggs and chicken manure.

-However, the keeping of chickens in backyards can also cause issues with neighbouring properties such as noise, odour and rodent complaints.
-Please consider your neighbours and your ability to minimise the impact your chickens may have on others, as poultry can be unhygienic, messy and difficult to keep maintained to standards which will not pose a potential risk to human health.
+However, keeping of chickens in backyards can also cause issues with neighbouring properties such as noise, odour and rodent complaints.
+Poultry can be unhygienic, messy and difficult to keep maintained to standards which will not pose a potential risk to human health.
+By following the provisions outlined on this page, and considering your neighbours, you can keep chickens safely and minimise the impact your chickens may have on others.

 How must the chickens be kept?